 Euro Area: Unemployment rate dips in March

-Disparities in the labor market among core and periphery countries persist.
-Greece is the economy with the highest unemployment rate (15.8%, data refers to December), followed by Spain (15.3%).
-At the other end of the spectrum, the Netherlands (3.5%), Malta (4.1%) and Germany (4.5%) have the lowest unemployment rates.
+Significant disparities in labor market conditions between core and periphery countries persist.
+Spain (12.8%) and Greece (10.9%) are the economies with the highest unemployment rates.
+At the other end of the spectrum, Germany (2.8%) and Malta (2.9%) have the lowest unemployment rates.